 With tax data concepts of economic resources and respective definitions of central measures are data-driven, because tax data is collected with an administrative purpose.
 Furthermore, in a lot of countries tax statistics are only available in aggregated form showing tax units per taxable income/wealth brackets.
 The missing of the link on the individual level implies therefore no possibility of a conjoint analysis of income and wealth.
 In addition, information on consumption is missing at all.
 This leaves the researcher with the possibility to look at income or wealth.
-The definition of central measures also is often restricted, because only taxable measures are at hand.
-In regard to income that means, that because often part of direct social transfers (like rents) are included, but – on the other hand – no taxes are subtracted, researchers have to look at neither a pre- nor a postransfer measure (see Figure 1).
+The definition of central measures is also often restricted, because only tax-relevant measures are at hand.
+Taxable income for example might include direct social transfers (e.g. rents) but no taxes are subtracted.
+Ergo a researcher using tax data can neither look at a pre- nor a post-transfer measure but something in between (see Figure 1).
 Furthermore deductions impose changes to income measures, which can bias the result, when deductions change over time.
-Concerning this dimension, survey-Data is clearly superior, because concepts and measures can be tailored carefully to the need of scientists.
+Concerning this dimension, survey data is clearly superior, because concepts and measures can be tailored carefully to the need of scientists.

 When looking at statistical units a second drawback of tax data has to be mentioned.
-The statistic unit of tax data are tax units, but they do not necessarily correspond to households.
-Indeed there are constellations where members of the same household hand in several tax forms, like for example an unmarried couple living together.
+The statistical units of tax data are so called tax units (i.e. singles or married), but these do not necessarily correspond to households.
+Indeed there are constellations where members of the same household hand in several tax forms.
+A common case would be an unmarried couple living together.
 With the change of household-structures over time this issue becomes more and more importance.
 Here again surveys are able to address the ideal statistical unit in a more appropriate way.

-With tax data the application of inequality measures can be restricted, if one thinks of tax data as information in aggregated form.
-Out of that it is possible to estimate the form of the distribution or the quantile function, therefore it is possible to calculate common measures like the gini-coefficent or the income/wealth shares, but measures based on welfare function or information theory need individual data and are therefore not applicable.
-Survey data usually is collected on household level and therefore leaves every option open a statistician can think of.
+The application of inequality measures is unrestricted, if data is available on an individual level (like it is the case with survey data).
+If a researcher has to deal with aggregated tax data however, the precision of inequality measures suffers (depending on the degree of aggregation) but all common measures (like the Gini coefficient or Theil Index) are still possible to calculate.